johnlaudun/jln/teaching/courses/370-ta/index.md

 information and data science.
 Successful participation requires that you keep up with the reading.

+### Setup

+This course requires the use of **Python** and that participants are able to install libraries and other resources as needed.
+Much of this package management will be handled by **mini conda**, a package manager accessed through the CLI, so it is expected that participants are comfortable with their operating system's terminal or command shell interface.
+(More advanced participants will perhaps want to edit their config files.)
+We will use Jupyter notebooks both for their ease of use but also for their ability to create complete documentation solutions: all assignments will be Jupyter notebooks.
+Code for the class is maintained on a **GitHub** repo, and participants will commit their own code to a course repo designed to make it easy for everyone to see each other's work and to share data.

 ### Assignments

 More than anything, this is a course where participants *do* things: